manascb1344/Online-Auction-System/README.md

   - **Express.js**: Web application framework for Node.js to handle HTTP requests and routing.

 - **Database**:
-  - **MariaDB**: Relational SQL database management system for storing and managing data related to users, items, bids, auctions, and transactions.
+  - **PostgreSQL**: Relational SQL database management system for storing and managing data related to users, items, bids, auctions, and transactions.

 - **Data Visualization**:
   - **Power BI**: For visualizing and analyzing data in real-time with interactive reports and dashboards.